Multisensory Reading Clinic

 Five Essential Components of Reading

-1. Phonemic/phoneme awareness - the lowest level of the language system, an awareness that words are made up of segments of sounds that are represented with letters in an alphabetic orthography.
+1. Phonemic/phoneme awareness - The lowest level of the language system, an awareness that words are made up of segments of sounds that are represented with letters in an alphabetic orthography.
 This is the part of the language where a student must learn the sounds, then blend the sounds to get the information in printed materials.

-4. Vocabulary - the meaning of the words.
+4. Vocabulary - The meaning of the words.

 to be continued...